A 401(k) Can Help You Live Well in Retirement: Here Are the Details

-According to the Financial Industry Regulatory Authority, most 401(k) plans have four main investment categories.
+Most 401(k) plans have four main investment categories.

 Your company’s 401(k) may allow you to invest in stocks.
 If this option is available, you’ll likely be able to purchase only company stock.
 Individual stocks may be an option if your plan has a broker.